sampsyo/cs6120/content/blog/2019-09-25-making-function-calls-work.md

     }

 #### Command-line arguments
 Adding support for command-line arguments is quite straightforward.
-We can use the `process.argv` variable to access arguments to `brili`.
+We extend the interpreter to use the `process.argv` variable to access arguments to `brili`.
 For each argument, we simply ensure that the argument is either an integer or a string containing "true" or "false", in which case we convert the string to the corresponding Boolean.
 We then pass these arguments to `main` the same way we would pass arguments to any other function.

 We can update the above Fibonacci implementation to take in a command-line argument `n`, and print out `fib(n)`.